 Student-to-student mentorship provides one of the most unique and exciting components of SFC’s approach to student character development and campus life.
 Encouraging leadership and concern for others also connect students.

-Student-to-student mentorship allows students to interact with different age groups, starting as early as Lower School.
+Student-to-student mentorship allows students to interact with different age groups, starting as early as Elementary School.
 Laying a foundation for service and a Christian walk starts with a fifth-grader mentoring first-graders.
 Students are paired with a “buddy,” Deveau shares.
 Fifth-grade students are taught that they’re leading by example and “how your first-grade buddy sees those things [even] when you’re on the playground, or walking to carpool, or standing with them in line.”

 Lewis reflects on a specific situation where mentorship paid obvious dividends in one student’s development.
 During SFC’s annual World Peace Challenge, staff placed students into teams against each other and instructed them to resolve a conflict.
 Lewis worked with a student struggling to play his role.
 As part of the United Nations, “he had to sell people on his services and bring everybody together,” Lewis shares.
 Engaging with him and guiding him through the activity built his confidence.
 By the end, he “had everybody paying the United Nations dues” and buying into “what they were going to provide.”
 Lewis witnessed an uncomfortable student find his niche.
 “Then he just did, and it clicked.
 It was this awesome activity for him to realize his strengths and how God created him.”